wp-plugins/chatrify-live-chat/readme.txt

 == Screenshots ==

 1. Chat widget on your website - active chat
-2. Set up Chatrify account - Link Up
+2. Chatrify Configuration for existing Customer - Link up
-3. Chatrify Configuration - Enter email id
+3. Chatrify Configuration for new Customer - Enter details
 4. Widget Customization from Dashboard

 == Frequently Asked Questions ==